 Hints on assessing the reliability of information you find on the Internet.

 A brief guide to finding information which includes links to the main search engines.

 - Climate of the interior west: climate glossaries and weather tools

 A list of online glossaries giving explanations of climate related terms, includes a weather calculator and units converter.
 Page is maintained by the NOAA Climate Analysis Branch.

 Hosted by the NOAA Climate Analysis Branch which is a subsidiary body of National Oceanic and Atmospheric Administration.
-There is information about the Current conditions of El Nino and El Nino Forecasts.
+There is information about the Current conditions of the tropical Pacific (including El Niño indices) and El Niño Forecasts.
 There is also a collection of other ENSO related web links.

 - Galaxy - Meteorology

 Galaxy is a subject based searchable Internet directory compiled by human Internet Librarians.
 The meteorology page contains an organised list of links divided into categories such as Atmospheric Chemistry, Climate Change and Climate Prediction, Paleoclimatology and more.
 The following subject pages are also relevant to the study of meteorology: Earth Science, Mathematics and Physics.